Azure/bicep-registry-modules/avm/res/container-registry/registry/README.md

 ### Parameter: `cacheRules`

 Array of Cache Rules.

-Note: This is a preview feature ([ref](https://learn.microsoft.com/en-us/azure/container-registry/tutorial-registry-cache#cache-for-acr-preview)).
+- Required: No
+- Type: array

+### Parameter: `credentialSets`

+Array of Credential Sets.

 - Required: No
 - Type: array